 - Buy the supplies you need.
 We suggest using disinfectants and sanitiser solutions that are Government regulated.

 - Follow cleaning instructions.
 Always read the label on cleaning products and use them as directed, ensuring you use protective equipment such as gloves or face masks.

 - Clean your hands.
-Wash your hands thoroughly with warm, soapy water for 30 seconds or use hand sanitiser with 60%+ alcohol.
-Installing one of our Wall-Mounted Soap Dispenser Holders ensures hand-washing facilities or hand sanitiser are alway within reach.
+Wash your hands thoroughly with warm, soapy water for 30 seconds or use a hand sanitiser with 60%+ alcohol.
+Installing one of our Wall-Mounted Soap Dispenser Holders ensures hand-washing facilities or hand sanitiser are always within reach.

 - Ventilate the space.
 Increase air circulation before you start cleaning.

 - Think green.
 We can all play a part in minimising our impact on the environment.
 Our Refillable Spray Bottles are an ideal way to buy cleaning supplies in bulk and reduce plastic packaging waste.

 Before you begin sanitising your space, it is important to remove all dust and dirt.
 This is the first stage of effective cleaning and removing germs.

 - Remove all rubbish.
 Start by emptying bins and safely disposing of any rubbish in sealed bags.